 - Medical and surgical dental services

-Some states may include additional benefits like prescription drug coverage, optometrist services, eyeglasses, medical transportation, physical therapy, prosthetic devices and dental services.
+Some states may include additional benefits such as prescription drug coverage, optometry services, eyeglasses, medical transportation, physical therapy, prosthetic devices, and dental services.
 If included, people covered by Medicaid pay nothing for these covered services.

-Some Medicaid benefits do overlap with Medicare, like hospital care and doctor services.
-But Medicaid may also offer benefits that aren’t included under Original Medicare, like personal care, optometry, and dental.
+Some Medicaid benefits overlap with Medicare, such as hospital care and physician services.
+But Medicaid may also offer benefits not covered under Original Medicare, such as personal care, optometry, and dental services.

-Plus, available providers (like hospitals and doctors) under Medicaid are often different than those available to people using Medicare.
+Additionally, available providers (such as hospitals and doctors) under Medicaid are often different from those available to people using Medicare.

 5. How much does Medicaid cost?

-The cost of Medicaid will depend on income and the rules in the state’s program.
+Medicaid costs depend on income and the rules of the state’s program.
 Certain people may be exempt from most out-of-pocket costs.

 Costs may include premiums, deductibles, copays, and coinsurance.